 Pinwheel Star Quilt Card Tutorial

-I love sending thank you cards, and after my friend invited me to attend the quilting expo with her (check out my blog guide to sewing and quilt expos), I wanted to send my appreciation with a handmade card.
-And I was able to combine two of my favorite hobbies: card-making and quilting!
+Sending thank you cards is so important to me, and after my friend invited me to attend the quilting expo with her (check out my guide to sewing and quilt expos), I wanted to send my appreciation with a handmade card.
+With this pinwheel star quilt card, I was able to combine two of my favorite hobbies: card-making and quilting!

 I hope you find my tutorial useful and it helps you create your own card.
-No quilting experience necessary.
-And it uses up those fun patterned scraps you’ve been saving!
+No quilting experience necessary!

 You’ll need 3 complimentary pattern papers.
 This is definitely a good use of scraps, as they don’t need to be very large.